-Among the many human achievements, there is one that is not very positive.
-We have become the most sedentary people to ever live on this planet.
+Among the many great human achievements is one that is not very impressive.
+We have become the most sedentary people who have ever lived on this planet.
 Our sedentary lifestyle is a major driver of deadly diseases such as diabetes, heart disease and cancer, which have risen sharply in the last decade.
-But because technology is the reason why, technology can also help us get out of it.
+With the technology being behind this, technology can also help us get out of it.

 Why is sitting so unhealthy?